 Few people would put the topic of Estate Planning high on their list of fun things to do but virtually all would agree that its better to have a plan in place than not.
 Yet, at the same time, contemplating the “end” and the impact it will have on our loved ones when it occurs is about as much fun (apologies to our Dentist clients) as a having a root canal done.
 Still, we all have heard stories of estates that were not planned and the horrible outcomes that happen on a way too often basis.

-Several issues must be considered when considering options.
+According to Barnstable county area estate planning attorneys, several issues must be considered when considering options.
 The items below are things we see way too often but should not be viewed as an all inclusive list.

 Beneficiaries not updated and current: Life Insurance policies, retirement plans and other employee benefits often pass by beneficiary designation.
 A common belief is that the will or trust will trump the beneficiary designation on the policy or benefit plan.
 Nothing could be further from the truth.
 The beneficiary designation is considered a contract under the law and passes outside the will and/or probate system.
 Many would be shocked at some of the beneficiary designations we’ve discovered through the planning process.
 Examples include former boy/girl friends, previous spouses, relatives who long ago have passed on.